The McKay correspondence for isolated singularities via Floer theory: Introduction

 \subsection{The generalised McKay correspondence}

 More generally, for any $n\geq 2$, one considers resolutions of quotient singularities for finite subgroups $G\subset SL(n,\C)$,

 viewing $\C^n/G=\mathrm{Spec}\, \C[z_1,\ldots,z_n]^G$ as an affine variety.
-There is no longer a preferential resolution, so one requires $\pi$ to be \emph{crepant}, meaning the canonical bundles satisfy $K_Y=\pi^*K_X$ (which is therefore trivial).
-Resolutions always exist by Hironaka \cite{Hironaka}, but crepant resolutions may not exist;\footnote{If $Y \to \C^4/\pm 1$ were crepant then by Theorem \ref{Theorem generalised McKay correspondence}, $H^*(Y)$ would have two generators, in degrees $0,4$ (twice the age grading of $\pm 1$), contradicting that $E=\pi^{-1}(0)$ is a projective variety with $H^*(E)\cong H^*(Y)$.} when they exist they need not be unique even though they always admit the same divisors \cite[Thm.1.4]{Ito-Reid}.
-For $n=3$, they exist \cite[Thm.1.2]{BridgelandKingReid} and they are related by flops.
+There is no longer a preferential resolution, so one requires $\pi$ to be \emph{crepant}, meaning the canonical bundles satisfy $K_Y=\pi^*K_X$ (which is therefore trivial). \fix{Resolutions of such $X$ always exist} by Hironaka \cite{Hironaka}, but crepant resolutions may not exist;\footnote{If $Y \to \C^4/\pm 1$ were crepant then by Theorem \ref{Theorem generalised McKay correspondence}, $H^*(Y)$ would have two generators, in degrees $0,4$ (twice the age grading of $\pm 1$), contradicting that $E=\pi^{-1}(0)$ is a projective variety with $H^*(E)\cong H^*(Y)$.} when they exist they need not be unique even though they always \fix{admit the same collection of} divisors \cite[Thm.1.4]{Ito-Reid}. \fix{For $n\leq 3$,} they exist \cite[Thm.1.2]{BridgelandKingReid}. \fix{For $n=3$,} they are related by flops.